ForrestCKoch/MAPnet/development_log.md

 Wasserstein distance between two density functions.
 The intention is for this to be used in conjuction with the 'gaussian' model output in order to learn a distribution function over age as opposed to a single value.
 It is available by selecting `-loss Wasserstein`.
 Note that the last fully connected layer should be specified to use softmax to produce a discrete probability density as its output.

+# 27/07/19

+17:40 -- Started running some tests to compare various learning rates and batch sizes (see `scripts/lr_test.sh`)